All rights reserved | Wise in life llc © 2018

 For most of us, life is a really long time.
 If we Live Well now, we’ve got a pretty good shot of Living Well later too.
 Even if disease or illness strikes, we’ll have the tools we need to support our bodies through the process.
 Living Well is how we choose to live and an effort we choose to give.

 Klink died on Thanksgiving Day, 2016 after suffering for far too many years than he should have.
-Two months before his death, I enrolled at the Institute for Integrative Nutrition and trained to become a Certified Health Coach.
+Two months before his death, I enrolled at the Institute for Integrative Nutrition and trained to become a Certified Holistic Health Coach.
 I had been living in a holistic manner for quite some time but I knew becoming a Health Coach would elevate and inspire me to help others manage their own chaotic lives.
 Little would I know that this decision would not only help pull me through my grief, but also give me hope for a life I had always imagined for myself.

-And now, after 2 years of decompressing from the cancer chaos, I find myself at a turning point with a newfound freedom and a new career.
+And now, after decompressing from the cancer chaos, I find myself at a turning point with a newfound freedom and a new career.
 I’m young, healthy, active, curious, and I no longer want to live in the house we once shared—yet I have no strong desire to live anywhere else.

 My mission is to teach folks that a holistic approach to health is easy and doable.
 It isn’t all woo-woo, crystals and chanting (although I know many friends who benefit from this!)
 I promise to share with you my perspective on what it means to Live Well through my down-to-earth approach, simple methods, foundational systems, online education courses, and real-life experiences.